dwmkerr/langtonsant/README.md

 const matrix = compiler(input);

 console.log(matrix);
-// TODO
 ```

-### Shorthand Ant Programs
+## Shorthand Ant Programs

-The Langton's Ant transformation matix is just a trivial form of a Turmite transformation matrix.
+The Langton's Ant transformation matrix is just a trivial form of a Turmite transformation matrix.
 An Ant is a Turmite which only has one state.

 An ant program can be expressed using the full syntax above, or in a more compact form, composed just of `L`s and `R`s, e.g: